Fa-bi-an/starter-cookie/Readme.md

 This command downloads the cookie and starts the setup assistant.

 ## Usage
-After installing and configuring the cookie you can now create the virtual envionment using poetry:
+After installing and configuring the cookie you are now able to create the virtual envionment using poetry.
+If you're using [pyenv](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-local) make sure to have the same version of python selected as `local` as you picked while using the setup assistant.

 ```bash
 poetry shell